-Imagine being able to find breast cancer years before there is a lump large enough to find in a breast self-exam or on a mammogram.
+Imagine being able to find cancer years before there is a lump large enough to find in a breast self-exam or on a mammogram.
 That is the promise of this experimental procedure.

 Diagnostic Delays – Common & Upsetting

-Waiting up to three months for a diagnosis when breast cancer is suspected is not uncommon.
+Waiting up to three months for a diagnosis when cancer is suspected is not uncommon.
 The patient suffers from high stress while the tumor is allowed to keep growing and possibly getting worse.

 The Fingerprints of Breast Cancer